- The Basics

 Santo Domingo is the centre of business in the Dominican Republic.
 Good working relationships are vital and trust is an integral part of doing business in the Dominican Republic; knowing the right people is half the battle won.
 Appearances are considered important and therefore dressing smartly is advised.
 Meetings are initially rather formal and a polite greeting accompanied by a handshake is common; expect small talk.
 Business cards are usually exchanged on introduction.
 Punctuality is important.
 Although English is widely spoken and understood, it is still useful to have all business material printed in English and Spanish.
 It is important to be polite and courteous at all times.
 Business hours are usually 8am to 12pm and 2pm to 6pm Monday to Friday.

-The international access code for the Dominican Republic is +1, in common with the US, Canada and most of the Caribbean, followed by 809 or 829.
-The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom); the outgoing code is not required for calling North America.
-The local mobile phone operators use GSM networks and have roaming agreements with most major international operators.
+The international access code for the Dominican Republic is +1, as with the US, Canada and most of the Caribbean, followed by 809 or 829.
+The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the UK) but this is not required for calling North America.
+Local mobile phone operators use GSM networks and have roaming agreements with most major international operators.
 Direct international calls can be made from numerous telecommunications centres located in all towns and cities.
 Internet cafes are available in the main towns and resorts.

 Travellers to the Dominican Republic over 16 years do not have to pay duty on 200 cigarettes or 1 box cigars; 1 bottle of alcohol, unopened and maximum of 2 litres; and up to 2 bottles of perfume for personal use.
 All animal products are prohibited.